Capital hill: Astros, Nats put World Series eyes on pitching

 The teams, incidentally, haven’t played in the regular season since 2017 — overall, Washington has 10 of the last 11 meetings dating to 2012.

 They do, however, see a lot of each other every spring.
-They faced off at the Ballpark of the Palm Beach on Feb.
+They faced off at the Ballpark of the Palm Beaches on Feb.
 23 in the exhibition opener, and Jake Marisnick led off the game with a home run against Scherzer.

 Washington went 5-1 against the Astros in Florida this year.
 They start next spring with two exhibitions in Florida.

-Before then, though, they’ll both make their pitch for the ultimate prize.
+Before then, though, they’ll both make their pitch for baseball’s ultimate prize.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports